Influencer marketing: Influencer Entrepreneurship on Youth

+Cheng, Guo, and Zhao (2024) State that being able to master algorithm visibility and also their own digital reputation has been seen as a new form of "social capital", because if an influencer achieves this, the ability to market their own or someone else's product becomes a huge success.
+This has overall encouraged the youth to see posting simple videos on social media platforms as a possible path to becoming a profession.
+Similarly, Abidin (2018) emphasizes that these Internet celebrities often become entrepreneurs by turning the window of fame that they built through being influencers into sustainable income streams, selling branded products, or sponsoring with other companies.
+Even outside the Western traditional context, research from Okereke and Eze (2025) highlights how influencer marketing has empowered the youth in Nigeria to also use social media and different digital marketing tools for business creation, showing that the rise of influencer entrepreneurship has become not only a Western trend but a global trend.
+Studies in Thailand by Cantawee et al. (2012) also revealed that influencers' authenticity and creativity played a major role in being able to shape consumer behavior, demonstrating that there is an overlap between entrepreneur success and how one markets.
+Scholars such as Hund (2023) have stated, however, that the influencer marketing industry's Focus on authenticity can create negative pressures for young entrepreneurs trying to maintain idealized online personas by neglecting their own personal identity for commercial intent.
+Overall, the rise of influencer marketing continues to expand among the youth as opportunities to become entrepreneurs by reducing simple traditional paths to become one, allowing Digital creativity and social influence to become huge business models.

 Social media

-Online activity can play a central role in offline decision-making, allowing consumers to research products.
-Social media have created new opportunities for marketers to expand their strategy beyond traditional mass-media channels.
+Online activity plays a central role in offline decision-making, allowing consumers to research products.
+Social media has created new opportunities for marketers to expand their strategies beyond traditional mass-media channels.
 Many use influencers to increase the reach of their marketing messages.
 Online influencers who curate personal brands have become marketing assets because of their relationship with their followers.
-Social-media influencers establish themselves as opinion-leaders with their followers and may have persuasive strengths such as attractiveness, likeability, niche expertise, and perceived good taste.
+Social media influencers establish themselves as opinion leaders with their followers and may have persuasive strengths such as attractiveness, likeability, niche expertise, and perceived good taste.
 The interactive and personal nature of social media allows parasocial relationships to form between influencers and their followers, which impacts purchase behavior.
-Influencer marketing on social media reaches consumers who use ad-blockers.
+Additionally, influencer marketing on social media reaches consumers who use ad-blockers.

 Critics of an online-intensive approach say that by researching exclusively online, consumers can overlook input from other influential individuals.
-Early-2000s research suggested that 80 to 92 percent of influential consumer exchanges occurred face-to-face with word-of-mouth (WOM), compared to seven to 10 percent in an online environment.
+Early-2000s research suggested that 80 to 92 percent of influential consumer exchanges occurred face-to-face through word-of-mouth (WOM), compared to seven to 10 percent in an online environment.
 Scholars and marketers distinguish WOM from electronic word-of-mouth (eWOM).

-2017 controversies

-YouTuber PewDiePie's antisemitic and racist comments led to cancelled deals with the Walt Disney Company and a "widespread backlash".
-Celebrity influencer Kendall Jenner and other media personalities failed to disclose their paid endorsements of the fraudulent Fyre Festival, as required by the Federal Trade Commission.
-YouTuber Logan Paul posted a video containing a dead body in Japan's Suicide Forest, sparking a backlash and accusations of insensitivity.